crossbario/crossbar-examples/README.md

 This overview may not be complete - so check the repository listing if you're looking for something not listed here.

+If you are completed new here, we recommend you to start with our [Getting started](https://crossbar.io/docs/Getting-Started/) page.

 To give you a better idea of a small working WAMP application there is

 * [Hello](https://github.com/crossbario/crossbarexamples/tree/master/hello) with backends for the following languages/WAMP client libraries